-The joining faces of the HDPE pipes, fittings, tools and the heating element must be clean and free from contaminations (oils, fats, grease, chipping, etc.).
+The joining faces of the HDPE pipes, hdpe pipes fittings, tools, and the heating element must be clean and free from contaminations (oils, fats, grease, chipping, etc.).

 The paper used for cleaning must be unused, absorbent, non-fraying, and undyed.

-The heating element must be cleaned with paper before every welding operation.
-No residues of cleaning agent or paper shall remain on the heating element.
+The element must be cleaned with paper before every welding operation.
+No residues of cleaning agent or paper shall remain on the element.

-The pipe ends to be joined shall be scraped immediately before the beginning of the welding.
+The hdpe pipe ends to be joined shall be scraped immediately before the beginning of the welding.

-Any chips must be removed prior to welding of pipes.
+Any chips must be removed prior to welding of hdpe pipes.

 V.4.3 Preparation for the Welding

-The heating element temperature shall be checked before the start of the welding work.
-A high-speed thermometer shall be used to control the heating element temperature prior to each welding process.
+The heating element temperature shall be checked before the start of the welding pipe work.
+A high-speed thermometer shall be used to control the element temperature prior to each welding process.

-In addition during the pipe welding process by slow movement of the workpieces occurs a movement pressure or movement power which can be seen on the indicator of the welding machine and should be added to the first determined joining power of joining pressure.
+In addition during the HDPE pipe work welding process by slow movement of the workpieces occurs a movement pressure or movement power which can be seen on the indicator of the welding heat fusion machine and should be added to the first determined joining power of joining pressure.

 The nominal wall thickness of the parts to be welded must correspond to the joining area.
-Before clamping the pipes and fittings in the welding machine they must be aligned axially.
+Before clamping the pipes in the welding heat fusion machine they must be aligned axially.